SelfCareMap

 How to do it:

-• With the opposite hand, use your fingertips or knuckles to make small circular motions along the lower back and upper buttock area (where the muscle meets the pelvis).
+• While holding the stretch, use your opposite hand to apply pressure.
+Use your fingertips or knuckles to make small, slow circular motions along the lower back and the upper buttock area, specifically where the muscle meets the pelvis.

-This combines passive stretching with targeted massage—great for morning stiffness.
+This combines passive stretching with targeted massage, making it an ideal routine for those dealing with morning stiffness.

 4. Foam Roller or Rolling Pin Technique (If You Have One)